ahadu777/dudu-backend/docs/stories/US-001-buy-3in1-pass.md

 - When the gateway notifies SUCCESS (valid HMAC)
 - Then order becomes `PAID`, inventory commits, and tickets are issued exactly once

 **Story C — View & QR**
 - Given the user has tickets
-- When they call `/my/tickets` and `/tickets/{code}/qr-token`
+- When they call `/my/tickets` and `POST /qr/:code`
-- Then tickets include entitlements and a short-lived token is returned
+- Then tickets include entitlements and a short-lived encrypted QR is returned

 **Story D — Redemption & reporting**
-- Given an operator session
+- Given an operator with valid JWT token
-- When `/tickets/scan` is called with a valid token and function
+- When `POST /venue/scan` is called with a valid QR token and function
 - Then remaining uses decrement atomically and a redemption event is stored

 ## Non-functional constraints